Are you a clicker trainer?

 By the way, I was equally hesitant about the Feldenkrais method but there is convincing evidence that it is effective.
 So I tried it.

-Now this field of ABA turned out to be REALLY interesting.
+Now this field of behaviour analysis turned out to be REALLY interesting.
 It’s actually closer to Biology (my field as a trained veterinarian) than Psychology.

 I began reading textbooks and scientific articles.
 A very good entry into this field is through Dr. Susan Friedman’s Living and Learning with Animals course.

-I wanted to bring ABA to the veterinary sciences.
+I wanted to bring behaviour analysis to the veterinary sciences.

 So I convinced Jesús Rosales-Ruiz to be my supervisor for a MSc thesis in Equine Science on stereotypic behaviors.
 To my surprise, the University of Edinburgh accepted my proposal.